wangshaocong92/develop/doc/doc/cla.md

 ## [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Permutation-Expressible-As-Layout-Functions "Permutation Expressible As Layout Functions")Permutation Expressible As Layout Functions

 This section explains how to retrieve all permutations that are expressible as layout functions in a structured way.
 This is important because some permutation algebra used in CUTLASS and CuTe, such as swizzle, does not seem to be expressed as layout function.
-The basic language of [category theory](https://en.wikipedia.org/wiki/Category_theory){target="_blank" rel="noopener"} is used to describe the process.
+The basic language of [category theory](https://en.wikipedia.org/wiki/Category_theory) is used to describe the process.

 ### [](https://leimao.github.io/article/CuTe-Layout-Algebra/#Definition-3-1-Ordered-Factorization "Definition 3.1 Ordered Factorization")Definition 3.1 Ordered Factorization